-Monstera deliciosa, the Hurricane or Swiss Cheese Plant are all names for an old fashioned but true favorite for many.
-Look closely at the Latin name and play around with it a little and you get "Delicious Monster", while it's not at all delicious on the account of its leaves being poisonous, it really is a climbing monster - in size.
-There's no getting around the fact, while lovely and incredibly easy to care for, it needs space and will roar for it should you not give some.
-It's not for the window sill or a small flat.
+Monstera deliciosa, the Hurricane or Swiss Cheese Plant are all names for an old fashioned but favorite houseplant for many.
+Look closely at the Latin name (Monstera deliciosa) and play around with it a little and you get "Delicious Monster".

 The Swiss Cheese Plant will inevitably need support indoors, either by way of a moss stick or some stable nearby structure which you can tie it to.
-For example exposed wall pipes (but not too close or you will scald the leaves!).
+For example, exposed wall pipes or a sturdy floor lamp.

-It originates from the tropical rainforests of southern Mexico but adapts and positively thrives in the most un tropical of places - our homes.
+It originates from the tropical rainforests of southern Mexico but adapts and positively thrives in the most untropical places - our homes.
 If you've the room, want an easy going, striking and interesting green plant to add to your collection or brighten up a stale boring corner of your home, Monstera deliciosa should be on your shortlist.

-There is a variegated cultivar called M. deliciosa variegata, which is a little harder and slower to grow, consequently it's rather hard to get hold of.
-In addition, unlike a lot of variegated houseplants, on the Swiss Cheese Plant the markings don't tend to make it that much more appealing, perhaps because the variegation can be very contrasting and on first glance can make it look like someone has spilled white paint over it.
-If space is limited but you really want one, look out for M. deliciosa borsigiana or mini, which are the compact varieties.
+There is a variegated cultivar which has white sections on the leaves called M. deliciosa variegata.
+This is a little harder to care for and grows slower, consequently it's rather hard to get hold of.
+In addition, unlike a lot of variegated houseplants, on the Swiss Cheese Plant the markings don't tend to make it any more appealing.

-Only average levels of watering is required here.
-When you do water make sure you aim to get all of the compost evenly moist, then wait until it has dried out some before watering again (don't wait too long though).
-You'll also need to wait less time between watering's during the warmer months of the year or if the plant has been positioned in a very warm and dry space because all of these things will increase the thirst of your Swiss Cheese Plant.
+You'll need to wait less time between watering's during the warmer months of the year.
+Or if the plant has been positioned in a very warm and dry space because all of these things will increase the thirst of your Swiss Cheese Plant.

 It will take average to high humidity levels well, but will start to suffer if things are very dry for prolonged periods.
 Find ways that work for you to increase humidity if this is likely to be an issue in the spot you have chosen for it.

 Feeding is essential if you want new, lush green growth.
-Normal strength no more than once a month during periods of active growth.
+Use any houseplant feed and use it it at normal strength no more than once a month during periods of active growth.
 Reduce the amount and frequency of feed if you're finding your plant is becoming a monster and outgrowing its home too fast!

-In any case, as is usual with most houseplants, find a pot which is a bit bigger than the existing one and using new compost pot it up into its new home.
-Don't feed newly repotted Monsteras for at least three months.
+A young plant in its first pot will need to be repotted shortly after purchase.
+As is usual with most houseplants, find a pot which is a bit bigger than the existing one and using new compost pot it up into its new home.
+Don't feed newly repotted plants for at least three months.